GS4: Generalizable Sparse Splatting Semantic SLAM: Methods

 Loop closure and bundle adjustment are essential components in SLAM systems, employed to correct accumulated drift and adjust the camera poses of previous frames.
 However, these adjustments can cause Gaussians inserted based on earlier, uncorrected poses to misalign with the scene, leading to inaccurate rendering and mapping.
 It is crucial to implement a mechanism that updates the Gaussians in the 3D map following pose corrections.
-To address this issue, we propose using rendering-based optimization to update the Gaussian parameters $\mu_i \in \mathbb{R}^3$, $\mathbf{S} \in \mathbb{R}^{3} $, $\mathbf{Q} \in \mathbb{R}^{4}$ and $ o_i \in \mathbb{R}$ with only a single iteration.
-We render RGB-D images for the top-k frames, selected based on significant pose changes.
-This approach maintains the consistency of the 3D map with updated camera poses.
+To address this issue, we propose using rendering-based optimization to update the Gaussian parameters $c_i \in \mathbb{R}^{3}$, $\mu_i \in \mathbb{R}^3$, $\mathbf{S} \in \mathbb{R}^{3} $, $\mathbf{Q} \in \mathbb{R}^{4}$ and $ o_i \in \mathbb{R}$ with only a few iterations.
+Specifically, we re-render RGB-D images for the top-$k$ frames, selected based on significant pose changes, and jointly minimize a rendering loss with respect to both the Gaussian parameters and the camera poses of these frames.
+The optimized camera poses are then fed back into the tracking system, and used for loop closure and bundle adjustment.
+This joint optimization keeps the 3D map consistent with the corrected poses while also leveraging the full 3D map to further improve pose accuracy.
 To enhance the efficiency of this optimization, we employ the batch rendering technique from~\cite{ye2024gsplatopensourcelibrarygaussian}.
 We omit semantic image rendering to improve system efficiency.
-For 1-iteration optimization, we add a SSIM term to the RGB loss, following~\cite{kerbl3Dgaussians}:
+For few-iteration optimization, we add a SSIM term to the RGB loss, following~\cite{kerbl3Dgaussians}: